xhtml2pdf/xhtml2pdf/README.rst

 ==================

-Some simple demos of how to integrate xhtml2pdf into a Python program may be found here: test/simple.py
+Some simple demos of how to integrate xhtml2pdf into a Python program may be found here: ``test/simple.py``

 Running tests
 =============

-Two different test suites are available to assert xhtml2pdf works reliably:
+Two different test suites are available to assert that xhtml2pdf works reliably:

 #.
 Unit tests.
 The unit testing framework is currently minimal, but is being
    improved on a daily basis (contributions welcome).
 They should run in the